 This week is Digital Health Week and to mark the occasion Canada Health Infoway (Infoway) is sharing research conducted in partnership with Environics that digs into this substantial shift and what Canadians want for their digital health future.

-This latest research project, A Healthy Dialogue, is one of the largest public consultations about digital health ever conducted in Canada.
+This latest research project, en/a-healthy-dialogue, is one of the largest public consultations about digital health ever conducted in Canada.
 The consultation reached more than 58,000 Canadians — including those underserved by the health system — who shared how they thought technology would impact their care experience.

 The research reveals[i]: